-Kyoto language is too difficult even for most of the Japanese people
+Kyoto language is too difficult even for the Japanese people

 As you know, most Japanese people can’t speak English very well.
-Looking on the bright side, Japan is basically a monolingual country, and you can communicate only in Japanese anywhere in Japan.
-Mind you, there’s one exception: It’s Kyoto.
-It’s the ancient capital of Japan.
-No offense if you are a big fan of Kyoto, but Kyoto people are often said to be snobbish and behave like still believing Kyoto is the center of Japan.
+Looking on the bright side of this situation, Japan is basically a monolingual country, and you can communicate only in Japanese anywhere in Japan.
+Mind you, there’s one exception: it’s Kyoto, the ancient capital of Japan and one of the popular tourist destinations in Japan.
+No offense, if you are a big fan of Kyoto or originate from Kyoto, but Kyoto people are often said to be snobbish and behave like still believing Kyoto is the center of Japan.

-It’s just an aside, but I think it’s funny (interesting) that Kyoto and Hokkaido are always competing for the first place in the popularity ranking of Japan 47 prefectures, though their characters are completely different.
+It’s just an aside, but I think it’s funny (interesting) that Kyoto and Hokkaido (the northernmost part of Japan) are always competing for the first place in the popularity ranking of 47 prefectures in Japan, though their characters are completely different.
 Kyoto is oldest; Hokkaido is newest.
-For your information, Hokkaido has always defeated Kyoto and maintained the first place in the popularity ranking for these 14 years.
+For your information, Hokkaido has always defeated Kyoto and maintained the first place in the popularity ranking for these 15 years.

 Concealing true intentions is ancient wisdom for Kyoto people to survive

-I’m not blaming Kyoto people here but respect their culture on the contrary, though I don’t think at all I can survive there.
+I’m not blaming Kyoto people here but respect their culture on the contrary (I mean it, not in the Kyoto way), though I don’t think at all I can survive there.
 The long history of Kyoto has created such a profound culture.
 According to a theory of historical science, concealing true intentions is ancient wisdom for Kyoto people to survive through many struggles that had repeated over time in the power center of Japan.

 The high context communication supports the artisan culture